The Tattoo Details: What Not to Eat If You Want to Heal Faster

 Why Food Matters in Tattoo Recovery

 You might be wondering, why should a taco in Austin or a bagel in New York matter to my skin art?
 It turns out, your diet plays a necessary role in your body’s ability to heal.
-Certain foods can cause inflammation, slow down curing or mending, and even increase the risk of infection.
+Certain foods can cause inflammation, slow down healing, and even increase the risk of infection.
 Nourishing your body with the right nutrients is just as necessary as keeping that new tat clean and dry.
-But we’re not here to just state the obvious; we’re here to help you avoid those sneaky foods that might derail your curing or mending process.
+But we’re not here to just state the obvious; we’re here to help you avoid those sneaky foods that might derail your healing process.

 The Big Bad List: Foods to Avoid